 It’s true!
 About one-third of all charitable giving occurs in the month of December, which makes the year-end campaign one of the most important fundraising campaigns for many nonprofits around the world.

 Last year, GlobalGiving’s Year-End Campaign, held from #GivingTuesday to Dec.
-31, raised more than $2.4 million from nearly 10,000 donors in five weeks.
-We’re ready to make this year even better!
+31, raised nearly $5 million from 33,000+ donors in five weeks.
+We’re ready to make 2018 even better!
 Are you?

 Here is a 12-step checklist to help you organize your year-end fundraising campaign: